rengetsu/Pico9400/README.md

 ## Important note
 This is a project that contains only that part of the code that is responsible for managing the graphical user interface!

-All the code responsible for working with the hardware program is removed here.
+All the code responsible for working with the hardware program is removed here!